-Seeing the world through your puppy’s eyes is like seeing the world for the first time…again.
+Seeing the world through your puppy’s eyes is like seeing the world for the first time again.
 Everything is new and exciting.
-A well-adjusted puppy wants and needs to explore, learn and challenge him or herself.
+A well-adjusted puppy wants and needs to explore, learn, and challenge him or herself.

 During the puppy development stages, every day is an adventure.
-Every day they are faced with new, exciting challenges; be it house-training, obedience training, going to the doggie park, meeting new dogs and people, car rides, visits to the veterinarian, going to the groomer, the list goes on and on.
+Every day they are faced with new, exciting challenges, be it house-training, obedience training, going to the doggie park, meeting new dogs and people, car rides, visits to the veterinarian, going to the groomer, the list goes on and on.

 A responsible dog person knows they have to be patient.
 Puppies are bundles of energy, that if not channeled in the right direction, can cause serious problems later on.

 Uncontrolled barking, digging, chewing, fighting, cannot be tolerated.
-Instead, they know their puppy needs nutritional food, routine medical attention, obedience training, boundaries, and structured exercise to help them burn up that energy, and not become frustrated, fearful, aggressive or destructive.
+Instead, they know their puppy needs nutritional food, routine medical attention, obedience training, boundaries, and structured exercise to help them burn up that energy and not become frustrated, fearful, aggressive, or destructive.

 They understand their new puppy may not have as much control over their bladder and bowels as they would like, but that comes with time and training.
-You may not get too much sleep at first, but if done correctly you will be proud of your puppy’s progress.
+You may not get too much sleep at first, but if done correctly, you will be proud of your puppy’s progress.

 Sensible dog people know their puppy needs to learn boundaries and rules.
-Since they cannot read the rulebook, their puppy will have to be taught in simple, positive ways, what behaviors are acceptable, and what behaviors are not acceptable.
+Since they cannot read the rulebook, their puppy will have to be taught in simple, positive ways, what behaviors are acceptable, and what actions are not acceptable.
 Positive reinforcement obedience training helps your puppy gain confidence in a well-mannered way.

 Conscientious dog people recognize, to have a well-mannered dog, they have to commit time and energy to bond with their puppy and do as much socializing as possible.
 In this chapter of your puppy’s life, they learn to trust and respect.
 Here is where those walks around the neighborhood become so important.
 This commitment will pay off later with a well-adjusted dog that has little to no behavioral issues.